pico2/Arianrhod/Source/sources/cpython/Doc/library/nntplib.rst

 .. method:: NNTP.starttls(ssl_context=None)

    Send a ``STARTTLS`` command.
+This will enable encryption on the NNTP connection.
 The *ssl_context* argument is optional and should be a :class:`ssl.SSLContext` object.
-This will enable encryption on the NNTP connection.
+Please read :ref:`ssl-security` for best practices.

    Note that this may not be done after authentication information has been transmitted, and authentication occurs by default if possible during a